square/field-kit/README.md

 As you make changes you may find it useful to have everything automatically compiled and ready to test interactively in the browser.
-You can do that using the `develop` npm script:
+You can do that using `script/develop`:

 ```
-$ npm run develop
+$ ./script/develop
 ```

-Then go to http://localhost:4200/ in your browser.
+That will run the tests in PhantomJS whenever files are changed.
+You can run the tests in other browsers by opening http://localhost:9876/.

 ### Pull Requests